What is Cocaine?

 you through your recovery journey.

-We believe that change and growth are possible in all individuals as long as they choose to recover.
-We acknowledge the diversity in the nature of individuals and many aspects of their lives; physical, psychological, spiritual and social beliefs and attributes
+We believe that change and growth are possible for everyone as long as they are committed to recovery.
+We acknowledge the diversity in the nature of individuals and the many aspects of their lives; physical, psychological, spiritual and social.

-If you or a loved one are suffering from addiction, let Seahaven guide you to a place of safety, sanctuary, a refuge from the turmoil of addiction and substance abuse.
+If you or a loved one are struggling with addiction, let Seahaven guide you to a place of safety and recovery.
+Our rehab retreat is a sanctuary from the turmoil of living with alcohol or other drug addiction.

 We are here to help.